kvpt/xamarin-docs.fr-fr/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT0118" />

-### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118: Les fichiers AOA sont introuvables dans le répertoire attendu «{msymdir}».
+### <a name="mt0118-aot-files-could-not-be-found-at-the-expected-directory-msymdir"></a>MT0118: Les fichiers AOA sont introuvables dans le répertoire attendu « {msymdir} ».

 <!-- 0119 - 0123: free to use -->